 NYU Grossman School of Medicine’s Cell Biology PhD Training Program brings together a diverse array of investigators to provide a comprehensive program focused on training students in the broad interdisciplinary field of modern cell biology.
+The program is supported by the Cell Biology Training Grant (T32 GM136542) funded by the National Institutes of Health’s National Institute of General Medical Sciences.
 The program comprises multiple areas, including genome function and stability (how the genome is maintained, expressed, and regulated); cellular function and dynamics (subcellular organelles and compartments, cell metabolism, and migration); and cell growth and differentiation (signaling, communication, cell cycle, and cancer).

 Our program aims to develop a diverse pool of well-trained scientists through high-quality research training and mentored research experiences.
 The training program has three overarching objectives.

 Our program in cell biology aims to train a “complete cell biologist” who has the skill sets to identify critical questions and design original and impactful experiments.

 Students are trained to be versant in scale-crossing experimental approaches used in cell biology from molecules to cellular organization and tissue morphogenesis, and are exposed to training in an array of disciplines including molecular biology, genetics, genomics, cell imaging, biochemistry, structural biology, proteomics, bioinformatics, and computational and systems biology.
 Multiscale and multidisciplinary learning is supported by encouraging students to collaborate, to effectively lead or integrate in teams, and to share knowledge and resources.